hleveillegauvin/CodingClub/README.md

     description=$(curl -s "https://api.openweathermap.org/data/2.5/weather?id=$city_id &units=metric&APPID=$my_id" | jq '.weather[].description' | sed 's/"//g' | python -c "print raw_input().capitalize()")
     echo "The weather is currently "$current_temp"C in Paris, Ontario. "$description ".
 Temperatures are expected to climb up to "$temp_max"C."

-Since Canada is a bilingual country, it would be nice if we could translate our last ouptut to French.
+Since Canada is a bilingual country, it would be nice if we could translate our last output to French.
 Fortunately, the `trans` command from the `translate-shell` package uses the Google Translate API (and others) to do just that.
 We can install it using `brew`:

     brew install translate-shell